 Invented by William Bushnell Osborne, Jr. between 1910-1911 it was so well received in the forest fire fighting community that it went into production in 1913 and was in wide use by 1915.
 Our host atop this tower explained how his unit worked, how to use it (388KB pdf) and he even had an opportunity to actually put it to use after he swept the surrounding area with binoculars, saw something of interest, took a sighting/reading through the Osborne and called the forest’s headquarters to confirm his sighting with the other lookouts in the area.
 This sighting ended up not being a fire but, if I remember correctly, he said he has reported, on average, 3 to 7 sightings a month with over 100 in one particularly active year.
-We have since found a small (508KB), 4-page pdf document online of interest to us called History of the Osborne Fire Finder.
+A particularly good resource on all things Fire Lookout-related is the Fire Lookouts of the Northwest website and especially their Show ‘N Tell page.

 Not wanting to take up too much of his time or focus we thanked him for allowing the visit, wished him a good day and headed back down the 133 stairs to my girl who actually was too wrapped up playing with the child to notice or even care that much about my return.

 So, now back down on solid ground with the weather clearing a bit we headed off towards the end of this route in the town of Jacob Lake, the next stop in our day’s adventure.
 On our way there we encountered a bit more mud (Yay!), more cows stomping around in the road (Bad cows, Bad!) and eventually emerged from the forest into a wide clearing with a pond on the left of us and an old cabin-type structure on the right.
 The building happened to be the historic Jacob Lake Ranger Station.